cameraui/docs/recording/storage.md

 # Storage & retention

-Recordings can use a lot of disk, so camera.ui gives you control over where they're stored and how long they're kept.

 ## Where recordings are stored

 By default, recordings live with the rest of camera.ui's data.
 For more than a couple of cameras, put them on a **dedicated local disk**, separate from the system disk.
 See [System requirements](/intro/requirements#storage-for-recordings).

-A disk plugged into the machine is fine, and so is a storage path that is a symlink to one.
-A **network share (NAS, SMB, NFS) is not**, and the reason is worth knowing: the folder holds more than video.
-Detection events, the timeline markers and the search index sit next to the footage as databases, so they travel with it when you move the disk.
-Those databases need file locking that network filesystems do not provide reliably, so what breaks there is the event database, not a frame of video.
-If your storage lives on a NAS, run camera.ui on the NAS instead and record locally from there.
+A local disk, or a symlink to one, is fine.
+A **network share (NAS, SMB, NFS) is not**: detection events, timeline markers and the search index sit next to the footage as databases, and those need file locking that network filesystems do not provide reliably.
+What breaks there is the event database, not the video.
+If your storage lives on a NAS, run camera.ui on the NAS and record locally there.

 ## Moving recordings to another disk

-Changing the storage path does not take your recordings with it. camera.ui starts fresh at the new location, and the old folder keeps its footage and its events where they are.
-Move the data yourself:
+Changing the storage path does not move your recordings: camera.ui starts fresh at the new location and the old folder stays as it is.
+To move the data:

 1. Stop the server.
-2. Move the whole storage folder to the new disk, including the `events` and `clip` folders next to the footage.
-Those hold your events, the timeline markers and the search index, and they belong to that footage.
+2. Move the whole storage folder to the new disk, including the `events` and `clip` folders.
+They hold your events, timeline markers and search index for that footage.
 3. Start the server and set the new path in **Settings → Recordings**.

-Nothing inside stores an absolute path, so the timeline, the events and the search work at the new location without a rebuild.
-Leave the `events` and `clip` folders behind and the footage arrives without any of them, with no way to recreate them from the video files.
-Enrolled faces are not affected either way, they live outside the recordings folder.
+Nothing inside stores an absolute path, so everything works at the new location without a rebuild.
+Without `events` and `clip` the footage arrives bare, and they cannot be recreated from the video files.
+Enrolled faces live outside the recordings folder and are not affected.

 ## Rough sizing

-Continuous recording writes the recorded stream to disk, so the size follows its bitrate.
-A rough guide:
+Continuous recording size follows the stream's bitrate:

 **GB per day, per camera ≈ bitrate in Mbit/s × 10.8**